imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ruby-guides/ruby_app.md

 imagekitio = ImageKitIo::Client.new(private_key, public_key, url_endpoint)
 ```

-The imagekitio client is configured with the user specific credentials.
+The imagekitio client is configured with user-specific credentials.

 ## **Uploading images in Ruby app**

 There are different ways to upload the file in imagekitio.
-Let's upload the remote file to imagekitio using following code:
+Let's upload the remote file to imagekitio using the following code:

 ```ruby
 upload = imagekitio.upload_file(